aeherman/ccrb_sp2021/reports/final_project.md

 <img src="../src/visualizations/Visuals_files/figure-html/rank_changes_resolution-1.png" width="672" />

 Although we can see that most allegations go unsubstantiated, the proportions across these results are relatively equivalent.
-Further, the clear majority of officer ranks remain unchanged after a given allegation, such that it is difficult to compare or identify patterns in promotion and demotion rates of officers.
-Actually, it seems that there is a pattern concerning promoted officers...
+Further, the clear majority of officer ranks remain unchanged after a given allegation, such that it is difficult to compare or identify patterns in promotion and demotion rates of officers.  <!--Actually, it seems that there is a pattern concerning promoted officers...-->

 Next, we can look at the change of officer ranks over time.
 First, we can look at the relationship between proportion of officers demoted as more allegations are levied against them.
-We can see in this first plot that...
+There are hardly any demotions, and the potential increase in promotions may instead be associated with career length.

 <img src="../src/visualizations/Visuals_files/figure-html/rank_changes-1.png" width="672" />